Archive for 'preservation'

 Tags: 36 hours, Dearborn, discovering the civil war, Emancipation Proclamation, Henry Ford Museum, Houston, Michigan, Nashville, President Lincoln, slavery

 If you are planning to attend our event next week on crowdsourcing, you will hear a presentation by Jessica Zelt from the U.S. Geological Survey’s North American Bird Phenology Program.
-My colleague here in the office was editing the text for this event.
-She thought her husband, an avid bird watcher, might be interested in the [...]

 The work the National Archives Preservation staff does every day is hardly “everyday.”
 A recent post about Hawaii’s petition for statehood on the Preservation Program’s Facebook page demonstrated this fact.
 This preservation project stemmed from a request from our Center for Legislative Archives.
 Each archival unit creates annual and long-term preservation plans, and the Center’s list named several petitions to Congress.
 One of these presented a challenge—a massive wooden spool 68 inches wide containing a roll of paper 16 inches in diameter.